 27.4.6 The Committee may have the assistance of a legal adviser.

 27.4.7 The College Head of Academic & Student Administration (or equivalent) or their nominee shall act as Clerk to the Committee.

 Power to give directions

-27.5.1 The Head of College or his/her nominee may direct the student (or his/her representative) or any party to the proceedings to furnish additional evidence, information or explanation as may be thought to be appropriate.
+27.5.1 The Head of College or their nominee may direct the student (or their representative) or any party to the proceedings to furnish additional evidence, information or explanation as may be thought to be appropriate.

 i) dismiss the appeal because the subject-matter does not fall within the scope of §27.3.6;

 ii) dismiss the appeal because no competent grounds have been stated or because the appeal is frivolous or vexatious or because the appeal is out of time or because the student failed to comply with a direction made;